cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 WHERE
 last_name IN ('Denis', 'Cathy', 'Dorothy');
 ```
-*This does the same as the overdone OR operators in the query above this one, but cleaner and considerably faster.*
+*This does the same as the overdone Or operators in the query above this one, but cleaner and considerably faster.*
 ```mysql
 SELECT * FROM employees
 WHERE
 last_name NOT IN ('Denis', 'Cathy', 'Dorothy');
 ```
-*This would return all the employees in the database whose first name is NOT Denis, Cathy, or Dorothy.*
+*This would return all the employees in the database whose first name is Not Denis, Cathy, or Dorothy.*

 LIKE | NOT LIKE